broadbear/login/README.md

 This is a generic login framework developed as a part of a learning experiment described here: Implementing Rails with Java and Jersey - http://bit.ly/1uNGppA.
+It covers basic user register/activation/login and password reset use cases, implemented with Bootstrap/Java/Jersey.
+Sign on with twitter is also included.